wagenadl/gpix/README.md

     sudo apt install libopencv-dev qtbase5-dev

-To build from source in Linux, simply type “make” followed by “sudo make install”.
+To build from source in Linux, simply type

+    make

+followed by

+    sudo make install

 To build from source in Windows or Mac, please load “src/gpix.pro” in Qt Creator and compile from there.

 ## Usage

+To run on an 8-bit grayscale image, type

+    gpix <imagefile>

+or just

+    gpix

-To run on an 8-bit grayscale image, type “gpix <imagefile>” or just “gpix” to open a dialog to select the image.
+to open a dialog to select the image.

 GPix can also handle 16-bit grayscale images.
 In that case, “contrast stretching” is usually recommended.
-To clip 0.5% of pixels on the black side of the histogram and 0.2% of pixels on the white side, type “gpix -b 0.5 -w 0.2 <imagefile>”.
+To clip 0.5% of pixels on the black side of the histogram and 0.2% of pixels on the white side, type

+    gpix -b 0.5 -w 0.2 <imagefile>

+For complete information on command-line use, type

+    gpix --help

 GPix currently converts color images to grayscale.